vzachari/IronSmithQSM/README.md

 _WM = White matter as the QSM reference structure

 SNR is calculated as follows:
-mean signal intensity of magnitude image within an ROI / standard deviation of magnitude signal outside the head.
+mean signal intensity of magnitude image within an ROI / standard deviation of magnitude signal outside the head (away from the frequency and phase axes).
+Lastly, SNR is multiplied by the Rayleigh distribution correction factor *√(2−π/2)*.

 The outside the head mask can be found here:
 **/QSM_Analysis/S0001/QSM/Freesurf_QSM_Masks/Subj_QSM_Mag_FSL_rms_OH_Mask.nii.gz**